-- About the different ways in which they have changed since they were a baby, including the changes to their bodies. - Biological names for various body parts including penis, vagina, testicles and breasts. - The different words families may have for these body parts.

-- To match the correct body parts to a male and female. - The function of clothing to make us look nice, keep us warm and keep certain parts of our bodies private. - About the process of aging and the fact that this cannot be controlled.
+- 3. Pupils in Year 1 are taught: - About the different ways in which they have changed since they were a baby, including the changes to their bodies. - Biological names for various body parts including penis, vagina, testicles, and breasts. - The different words families may have for these body parts. - 4.
+Pupils in Year 2 are taught: - To match the correct body parts to a male and female. - The function of clothing to make us look nice, keep us warm and keep certain parts of our bodies private. - About the process of aging and the fact that this cannot be controlled.